aaru-dps/Aaru.Documentation/Physical-media-information.md

 # Command description
-This operation will request and obtain all information about the inserted media in a physical device.
+This operation will request and show all information about the inserted media in a physical device.
 For information about supported physical devices check [[the list of supported physical devices|Supported-devices]]

 # Command usage
 DiscImageChef media-info -i \<device\> -v [true/false] -d [true/false] -w [prefix]